R2-D2 FAQ´s

 - What you will need most are not tools or

-hardware, but willpower, endurance and a mind that´s not easily
+hardware, but willpower, endurance and a mind that´s not easily stopped

-feet, about three bodies and three heads before I ended up with today´s
+about three bodies and three heads before I ended up with today´s

 version that works.
 Just don´t give up.
-If you can´t solder,
+If you can´t solder, learn it.

 - "Which skills will I need ?"